juancr5/juancr5/README.md

 ### Hi there 👋

-**juancr5/juancr5** is a is Front-End Web Developer ✨ Specialized in React.js✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**juancr5/juancr5** is a is Front-End Web Developer ✨ Specialized in React.js
 <!--
 Here are some ideas to get you started: